anjakuchenbecker/anjakuchenbecker.github.io/_posts/2020-6-20-Project-Presentation-Smart-Home-Solution-Part-1.md

 Key Features
 - Embedded front door camera view, you can request a new snapshot or a ten second live video stream
 - Activate specific camera scene and (depending on the scene) also object detection (persons only) with one click.
-- In case of a person is detected on a picture you will receive an e-mail with attached pictures (person is surrounded with a blue box and percentage probability of the model on each person detected in the image)
+- Whenever a person is detected on a picture you will receive an e-mail with attached pictures (person is surrounded with a blue box and percentage probability of the model on each person detected in the image)
 - Based on the selected camera scene also the radiators are switched accordingly in the background
 - Upcoming garbage collection appointments are displayed.
 You also receive an e-mail reminder the day before.